Last revised: December 30th, 2022

 You may use an authorized agent to submit a request to know or a request to delete.
 When we verify your agent’s request, we may verify both your and your agent’s identity and request a signed document from you that authorizes your agent to make the request on your behalf.
 To protect your Personal Information, we reserve the right to deny a request from an agent that does not submit proof that they have been authorized by you to act on their behalf.

 Other California Privacy Rights.
-California’s “Shine the Light” law also gives California residents the rights to request certain information regarding our disclosure of their Personal Information to third parties for those third parties’ direct marketing purposes.
-You may request information regarding the disclosure of your Personal Information to third parties for those third parties’ direct marketing purposes by emailing firstname.lastname@example.org or writing us at the address in the Contact Information section below.
+California’s “Shine the Light” law also gives California residents the right to request certain information regarding our disclosure of their Personal Information to third parties for those third parties’ direct marketing purposes.
+You may request information regarding the disclosure of your Personal Information to third parties for those third parties’ direct marketing purposes by emailing firstname.lastname@example.org or by writing us at the address in the Contact Information section below.
 Please indicate “California Rights” in the subject or attention line of your communication.

-Your Rights Under GDPR.
 Tempus is committed to providing individuals greater control over the processing of their personal data.
 You are entitled to certain rights under GDPR:

 The rights above with an asterisk (*) are subject to certain conditions or exceptions and may not be applicable under this Privacy Notice.
 If you want to know more about those conditions, or if you would like to exercise one or more of the rights above, please contact us at email@example.com.
 You can also call us at 800-739-4137, but we prefer that you reach us by email.
 Tempus will never discriminate against individuals who exercise their legal rights concerning their personal data.